top of page

 Because of Christ’s Person and work, we urge, appeal to, and command people of all nations (people groups) to repent of their sins (Acts 2:38), to believe (trust) in the Lord Jesus Christ (Acts 16:31), and to follow Him in lifelong obedience (Luke 14:26).

 Evangelism is purposeful and intentional.
-Its aim is not simply to communicate information, but to persuade unbelievers to turn from their sins to Jesus Christ in faith, and to make lifelong commitments to follow Him.
+Its aim is not simply to communicate information but to persuade unbelievers to turn from their sins to trusting in Jesus Christ, and to make lifelong commitments to follow Him.

-If people repent and believe in Christ, they will be saved and forgiven of their sins, receive eternal life and the gift of the Holy Spirit.
-However, if a person disobeys the gospel, God’s wrath remains on them and they will experience His judgment (John 3:36; 1 Peter 4:17).
+If people repent and believe in Christ, they will be saved and forgiven of their sins and receive eternal life and the gift of the Holy Spirit.
+However, if people disobey the gospel, God’s wrath remains on them, and they will perish (John 3:36).

 Evangelism is Part of the Christian Life and a Priority of the Local Church

-Sometimes we treat evangelism as an addendum to the Christian life or the church experience.
-However, evangelism should be the natural outgrowth of the believer’s walk with Jesus Christ and a way of life for the believer.
-Also, evangelism should be a priority of the local church because Christ made it a priority for His disciples (Matthew 28:19-20).
+Sometimes we treat evangelism as a supplement to the Christian life or the church experience.
+However, a desire for peoples' salvation should be every believer's concern, and evangelism should increasingly be the outgrowth of the believer’s walk with Jesus Christ.
+Also, evangelism should be a priority of the local church because Christ made it a priority for His earliest disciples (Matthew 28:19-20).

 Evangelism is Local and Global

-Individual believers as well as one’s local church should endeavor to evangelize people of various nations as a lifestyle and to incorporate new believers into the local church through baptism and teaching (Matthew 28:19-20).
-Furthermore, evangelism is to be exercised locally and globally, meaning believers are to evangelize the nations near and far, locally and globally, domestically and internationally.
+Individual believers and the local church should endeavor to evangelize people of various nations.
+Moreover, they must incorporate new believers into the church through baptism and teaching (Matthew 28:19-20).
+Furthermore, believers are to evangelize the nations near and far, nationally and globally, domestically and internationally.
 Therefore, in addition to individual evangelism, the local church (collectively) endeavors to evangelize the nations by equipping and sending forth believers (missionaries) who go out for the sake of Christ's name (3 John 7).